LeoJuguet/report-internship2024/report.typ

 (See @details-performances-test for details about the tests.)

 The final implementation for the arrays feature consists of around 3,000 lines of code.
-The previous safety checker, which performed more checks, had 7,000 lines of code.
+The previous safety checker, which performed more checks, had 7,000 #footnote([calculate with cloc, the code can be found here #link("https://github.com/LeoJuguet/jasmin/blob/cryptoline-mopsa/compiler/jasa/")]) lines of code.
 However, around 1,000 lines of code in the new safety checker are dedicated to extending the MOPSA AST and translating the Jasmin AST to MOPSA.